echoflying/helloworld/README.md

    - `working_step` is used

 ### Class Definitions
-1. class Env: used to access global variables st.session_state, make access the variable more readable
+1. `class Env`: used to access global variables st.session_state, make access the variable more readable
-2. class Show: manage all layout
+2. `class Show`: manage all layout
-3. class App: implement all business logic
+3. `class App`: implement all business logic

 ### Two strategies to connect Show and App:
 1. through global variables, Env